 If the lawyer's letter does not produce a result, three escalation paths are available.
 Which one fits depends on what your contract says — or doesn't say — and the size of the dispute.

 3. Criminal complaint for fraud.
-If the facts look like outright fraud (合同诈骗罪 / 诈骗罪) — for example, an obvious ghost supplier, forged business licence, or coordinated bank-detail swap — a complaint to the Chinese Public Security Bureau can be filed.
-Criminal investigation moves faster than civil proceedings and costs nothing to initiate, but the threshold to open a case is high: there must be evidence of deceptive intent, not just a commercial dispute.
-Where it applies, it is the most powerful tool available.
+If the facts look like outright fraud (合同诈骗罪 / 诈骗罪) — for example, an obvious ghost supplier, forged business licence, or coordinated bank-detail swap — a complaint to the Chinese Public Security Bureau may be considered.
+The threshold for a criminal case can be high: there must be evidence supporting suspected criminal deception, not merely a commercial breach.
+Acceptance, investigation and timing are controlled by the authorities and cannot be assumed.

 Step 06